ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 View Chinese description | [查看中文说明](README.cn.md)

-This kernel can be used for `Armbian` and `OpenWrt` systems, such as [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian), [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt), [flippy-openwrt-actions](https://github.com/ophub/flippy-openwrt-actions) and [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) projects.
-It can be integrated into firmware compilation or installed into an existing system.
+This kernel can be used for `Armbian` and `OpenWrt` systems.
+For example, it can be used in the [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian), [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt), [flippy-openwrt-actions](https://github.com/ophub/flippy-openwrt-actions), and [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) projects.
+It can be integrated when compiling firmware or installed to use in an existing system.

-You can adjust the configuration of the kernel according to your needs, by adding drivers and patches.
-You can also compile personalized signature kernels with special meanings, such as `5.10.95-happy-new-year`, `5.10.96-beijing-winter-olympics`, `5.10.99-valentines-day`, etc.
+You can adjust the kernel's configuration as needed, such as adding drivers and patches.
+You can also compile personalized signature kernels with special significance according to your mood, such as `5.10.95-happy-new-year`, `5.10.96-beijing-winter-olympics`, `5.10.99-valentines-day`, and so on.

 ## Kernel Repository

-Pre-compiled kernels are available in the [Releases](https://github.com/ophub/kernel/releases) section of [ophub/kernel](https://github.com/ophub/kernel).
+Pre-compiled kernels are available in the [Releases](https://github.com/ophub/kernel/releases) of [ophub/kernel](https://github.com/ophub/kernel).

 ## Local Compilation

-- ### Running on Ubuntu System
+- ### Running on Ubuntu system

-1. Clone the repository to your local machine: `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`
+1. Clone the repository to local `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`

-2. Install necessary packages (the script has only been tested on x86_64 Ubuntu-20.04/22.04)
+2. Install necessary software packages (the script has only been tested under x86_64 Ubuntu-20.04/22.04)

 ```yaml
 sudo apt-get update -y